Forgiveness and Forgiving

 Tyler Perry: It’s not an easy journey to get to a place where you forgive people.
 But it is such a powerful place because it frees you.

-- If I have experiences and memories where I wish I had done something differently or am being hard on myself, can I let them go?
-It can help me connect with my inner abundance.
+- If I have experiences and memories where I wish I had done something differently or am being hard on myself, can I let go of the self-judgment?

 - A child is inside me: can I hold my inner child with unconditional love and kindness?

-When I love, nurture, nourish, and care for myself, the circles of compassion start in the inner healing space and ripple outwards to touch others.
+When I love, nurture, nourish, care for, and accept myself, the circles of compassion start in the inner healing space and ripple outwards to touch others.
 It can help me cultivate space to hold and nurture the vibes of forgiveness.

 HELPFUL TOOLS – TWO: Create my narrative.